 ▪ Your TV will recognize the Roku.
 (You may need to use your TV remote to select HDMI, but if you’re disconnecting a digital adapter, it should already be set for that input.)
 In the main Roku screen, search for the the Spectrum TV channel and add it.
 It will take a few seconds to add to your channel lineup.

 ▪ Then select the option to play that channel.
 It will ask you to sign in with your cable account username and password.
 You most likely have a username and password already if you’ve been paying your bills online or streaming any other cable apps (like ESPN or PBS) on your Roku or on your computer.
-But if not, go online and register your account.
-Around here, use timewarnercable.com (which directs you to the Time Warner-Spectrum site: spectrum.com/?v=ORG&cmp=TWC).
+But if not, go online at spectrum.com and register your account.

 ▪ After you sign in, the app will open on your TV screen.
 The < arrow on the Roku remote brings up a channel guide on the left side of the screen.
 Scroll up and down to select the channel you’d like to view.
 You can also set favorites or view the lineup by categories, such as Local, Movies and Sports.
 The full arrow ( <--- ) at the top of your Roku remote shows you an option that says “Guide,” and if you click on that, you can see a full TV grid similar to the one you get with a full service cable box.

 You can’t punch in channel numbers and skip around that way, it’s all scrolling.
-But at least you get to clearly see the channels and names of the shows playing, unlike the info you get on the digital converter box.
-(I personally don’t think Spectrum will support those TWC boxes for too much longer, so you better start thinking about a Plan B.)
+But at least you get to clearly see the channels and names of the shows playing, unlike the info you get on old digital converter box.

 And there you go.
 Shell out $30 bucks once and you have a much better option for watching TV on your extra set.
 Plus now you have Netflix and HBO Go and Hulu or whatever services you pay for on that TV as well.